Abu Shusha: 1948 massacre and aftermath

 The village was attacked by the Givati Brigade on May 13–14, 1948 during Operation Barak.
 A few inhabitants fled but most remained.
 The Givati troops were immediately replaced by militia men from kibbutz Gezer, who were later replaced by troops from Kiryati Brigade.
 On May 19, Arab Legion sources claimed that villagers were being killed.
 On May 21, Arab authorities appealed to the Red Cross to stop "barbaric acts" they said were being committed in Abu Shusha.
-A Haganah soldier was reported to have twice attempted to rape a 20-year-old woman prisoner.
+A Haganah soldier was reported to have twice attempted to rape a 20-year-old female prisoner.
 The residents that had remained in the village were expelled, apparently on 21 May.

 More recent research, including that conducted by Birzeit University, suggests that around 60 residents were massacred by the Givati Brigade during the attack.
 In 1995 a mass grave with 52 skeletons was discovered, but their cause of death is undetermined.

 The Israeli settlement of Ameilim was founded nearby later in 1948, while Pedaya was established in 1951; both on village land.
 The remains of the village were destroyed in 1965 as part of a government operation to clear the country of abandoned villages, which were regarded by the Israel Land Administration as "a blot on the landscape".

 In 1992 the village site was described: "The Israeli settlement of Ameilim occupies much of the site.
 Figs and cypress trees, cactuses and one palm tree grow on the site.
 The surrounding valleys are planted in apricots and figs, and various kinds of fruit trees are cultivated on the heights."